joakimkistowski/HTTP-Load-Generator/README.md

 ## 2. Getting Started with the Load Generator

 First build or download the [httploadgenetor.jar](https://se3.informatik.uni-wuerzburg.de/httploadgenerator/tools.descartes.dlim.httploadgenerator/target/httploadgenerator.jar).
 Deploy the httploadgenerator on two machines:
 1. The **director machine** (experiment controller): Usually your PC.
 This machine must have access to the load profile and request script to be run.
-In addition this machine must be able to communicate with the power meters (optional, we are not using a power meter in this _getting started_ section).
+In addition, this machine must be able to communicate with the power meters (optional, we are not using a power meter in this _getting started_ section).
 2. The **load generator machine**: The machine that sends the network loads.
 Usually a quite powerful machine.
 No additional files, except for the jar itself, are required on this machine.
 You may also choose to use multiple load generation machines if you do not have a single machine with sufficient power or network capabilities.

 In addition to the jar, you need a load intensity profile and a LUA script for generating the actual requests.
 We provide an example for each in the examplefiles directory: